MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/governance-disciplines.md

 ms.custom: e2e-hybrid
 ---

-# Security, governance and compliance baseline for hybrid, multicloud, and edge Kubernetes deployments
+# Governance, security, and compliance baseline for Azure Arc-enabled Kubernetes

 ## Overview

 This article walks through the key design considerations and best practices for the topics of security, governance, and compliance of Azure Arc-enabled Kubernetes deployments that should be in place as part of a CAF enterprise-scale landing zone implementation.
+While the enterprise-scale landing zone documentation covers "[Governance](/azure/cloud-adoption-framework/ready/landing-zone/design-area/governance)" and "[Security](/azure/cloud-adoption-framework/ready/landing-zone/design-area/security)" as separate topics, for Azure Arc-enabled Kubernetes, these critical design areas are consolidated as a single topic.

 [Azure Policy](/azure/governance/policy/overview) and [Microsoft Defender for Cloud](/azure/defender-for-cloud/defender-for-cloud-introduction) are cloud-native tools that allow the implementation of guardrails, controls, reports, alerts and remediation tasks in an automated fashion.
 By combining them with Azure Arc-enabled Kubernetes, your governance policies and security checks are extended to any Kubernetes cluster on-premises and/or multi-cloud environments.